Peroxisomes: Definition, Functions, Types, Structure, Discovered

 Spherosomes –

 The spherosomes are spherical particles about 0.5 to 2.5 microns in diameter.
 These occur in most plant cells.
-These originate from ER and contain lipids and proteins.
-Basically, the spherosomes associated with the synthesis and storage are associated with the synthesis and storage of lipids.
+These originate from the ER and contain lipids and proteins.
+The spherosomes associated with the synthesis and storage are associated with the synthesis and storage of lipids.

-In maize root and tobacco endosperm tissue, these are rich in hydrolytic enzymes like acid phosphatase and are considered to be lysosomes, but their lipid nature makes them distinct from the lysosomes.
+Maize root and tobacco endosperm tissue are rich in hydrolytic enzymes like acid phosphatase and are considered lysosomes.
+Still, their lipid nature makes them distinct from the lysosomes.
 Spherosomes do not exhibit a wide range of lytic action as lysosomes.

 Difference between Peroxisomes and Glyoxysomes –